WordPress/create-block-theme/readme.txt

 4. theme.json inspector in the WordPress Editor

-To install and uninstall fonts:

-- Install and activate a font from any source using the WordPress Font Library.
-- Select "Save Changes" to save all of the active fonts to the currently active theme.
-These fonts will then be activated in the theme and deactivated in the system (and may be safely deleted from the system).
-- Any fonts that are installed in the theme that have been deactivated with the WordPress Font Library will be removed from the theme.
+To create a new blank theme:

+- Select "Create Blank Theme"
+- Supply a name for the new theme (and optional additional Metadata)
+- Click "Create Blank Theme"

+To create a variation:

+- Select "Create Theme Variation"
+- Provide a name for the new Variation
+- Click "Create Theme Variation"

+To create a new Clone of the current theme or to create a Child of the current theme:ons for the currently active theme:

+- Click "Create Theme"
+- Click "Clone Theme" to create a new Theme based on the active theme with your changes
+- Click "Create Child Theme" to create a new Child Theme with the active theme as a parent with your changes

+5. Create Theme panel 1 in the WordPress Editor

+6. Create Theme panel 2 in the WordPress Editor

 Many of these options are also available under the older, deprecated Create Block Theme page under Appearance > Create Block Theme.

-5. Page under Appearance > Create Block Theme
+7. Page under Appearance > Create Block Theme

 == Frequently Asked Questions ==